sandeepverana/Postgresql/Postgres-practise.md

 **Foreign Keys**

 A foreign key constraint specifies that the values in a column (or a group of columns) must match the values appearing in some row of another table.
 We say this maintains the referential integrity between two related tables.

-A table can contain multiple foreign keys which is used to implement many to many relationships betweeen tables
+A table can contain multiple foreign keys which is used to implement many to many relationships between tables.

 ```sql
 create table prod(prod_no int primary key,name text,price numeric);